jmgore75/PracticalML/Environment.md

-Your Machine Learning environment
+Building your Machine Learning environment
 ==================================

 ## Factors in selecting ML environment

 When choosing the system to perform machine learning (if you have a choice) you should take the following three aspects into account:

 1. Plenty of memory (8GB)
 2. NVidia GPU installed (for CUDA) or a decent CPU